Killing of Sharon Lopatka: Killing and investigation

-Lopatka's husband Victor found the note his wife left for him and notified the police, who found six weeks of email conversations between Lopatka and Glass.
-In her email correspondence with Glass, Lopatka had explicitly asked Glass to torture her to death.
+Lopatka's husband found the note his wife left and notified police, who found six weeks of email conversations between Lopatka and Glass.
+In her email correspondence with Glass, Lopatka explicitly asked him to torture her to death.

-Glass, interviewed later during his imprisonment, admitted to fulfilling Lopatka's torture fantasy, but also said that the death was an accident.
-As he recalled, "I don't know how much I pulled the rope ...
+Glass, interviewed later during his imprisonment, admitted to fulfilling Lopatka's torture fantasy but also said that the death was an accident.
+As he recalled, "I don't know how much I pulled the rope. ...
 I never wanted to kill her, but she ended up dead."
 This was corroborated by the autopsy performed by John Butts, the chief state medical examiner of North Carolina, who stated that Lopatka was accidentally strangled to death three days after her arrival in North Carolina.
-However, the police disagreed: their search warrant affidavits described the death as intentional, and that the emails proved it.
+However, the police disagreed: their search warrant affidavits described the death as intentional, which they claimed was proved by emails.